 What can I do to help with angina?

-Briefly, risk factors that can be modified and may help to prevent angina from getting worse include:
+Briefly, risk factors that can be modified and may help to prevent angina from becoming worse include:

 - Smoking.
 If you smoke, you should make every effort to stop.